 Bill Wadlinger (International Folk Musician) founded Beaver College Folk Dancing with his wife Carol in 1977.
 He was a founding member and first president of the Folk Dance Council of the Delaware Valley.
 Over the years he organized countless Philly Area dance and music events in addition to teaching dance classes and workshops, and leading the weekly Beaver group with Carol.
 Then in the 90's, Bill dusted off his guitar and later acquired a mandolin, tamburas, and a charango.
 With his wife Carol, Susan Anderson and other musicians, Bill plays with International Folk Sounds (the IFS).
 He occasionally plays with pickup bands such as the Philly area contra dance band SPUDs.
 He currently teaches a weekly international dance class, “Folk Dance on Fridays,” in Chestnut Hill, Philadelphia.

 Carol Wadlinger (International Folk Musician) has been active in the folk dance community since the 70's.
-She is a member of the International Folk Sounds, a folk dance band.
-She plays flute, piano, English concertina and a smattering of other instruments.
+She plays in two folk dance bands: International Folk Sounds, and Ajde.
+She plays flute, English concertina, piano and a smattering of other instruments.
 In addition to playing for folk dancers, she plays contra, klezmer, English, etc. She enjoys teaching and encouraging adults to make music for dancers.
 When she is not busy playing music (or working), she is on the floor dancing.
 She and her husband Bill started and ran the Beaver Folk Dance group in the Philadelphia area for over 25 years.
 She currently teaches music to very young children (one to six years old) in pre-schools.